 Monday – Friday from 1:00 p.m. until 4:00 p.m.

-WUFT Program Director and “Voice of the Arts” Richard Drake will feature longer-form classical selections from the WUFT Classic library, interviews with local and touring artists and performers (from music, art, and theatre), and live performances from touring artists and star students from the UF School of Music in the WUFT Classic Performance Studio.
+WUFT Producer Dana Hill features longer-form classical selections in their entirety from the WUFT Classic library, interviews with local and touring artists and performers (from music, art, and theatre), and live performances from touring artists and star students from the UF School of Music in the WUFT Classic Performance Studio.

 A nationally syndicated classical music service dedicated to live classical music programming 24 hours a day, seven days a week.